charafmrah/network-intrusion-detection/presentaion.md

 - The dataset was split into a training set (80%) and a test set (20%).

-- The "Test-dataset" is used to evaluate the final model.
+- The test dataset is used to evaluate the final model.

 ---